getndazn/dazn-lambda-powertools/README.md

 * [Kinesis client](/packages/lambda-powertools-kinesis-client): Kinesis client that automatically forwards any correlation IDs you have captured or created when you publish record(s) to a Kinesis stream

+* [Firehose client](/packages/lambda-powertools-firehose-client): Firehose client that automatically forwards any correlation IDs you have captured or created when you publish record(s) to a Firehose delivery stream

 * [Step Functions client](/packages/lambda-powertools-step-functions-client): Step Functions client that automatically forwards any correlation IDs you have captured or created when you start an execution

 * [Lambda client](/packages/lambda-powertools-lambda-client): Lambda client that automatically forwards any correlation IDs you have captured or created when you invokes a Lambda function directly